wybrandvdmeer/functionalsql/README.md

 Also it is possible to write you own specific functions for a specific database.
 In this way you can avoid to write again the same SQL for a certain database.
 Just use the specific functions you created.
+You can also give standard FS functions your own name.

 This project consists of a compiler which takes as input an FS-statement and outputs the relating SQL-statement.
 The compiler can be fed in advance information of your database.
 For instance how tables are relating to each other.
 This information